Higgs-portal assisted Higgs inflation with a sizeable tensor-to-scalar ratio: Higgs portal interactions and scalar mixing

 \section{Higgs portal interactions and scalar mixing}

-As is well known, the SM should be extended in order to accommodate at least non-zero neutrino masses, dark matter, baryo/leptogenesis, and inflation.
-Especially, many BSM scenarios consist of a hidden sector where dark matter resides and visible sector.
-Both sectors can communicate via gauge couplings and/or portal interactions as well as gravitational interaction.
+The SM needs to be extended in order to accommodate at least nonzero neutrino masses, dark matter, baryo/leptogenesis, and inflation.
+Especially, many beyond-the-SM (BSM) scenarios introduce a hidden sector, where DM resides, in addition to the visible SM sector.
+Both sectors may communicate via gauge couplings and/or portal interactions as well as gravitational interaction.
 Among them, Higgs portal interaction is particularly interesting because it allows not only thermal contact of hidden to visible sector but also channel of direct detection.
 In addition, it can leave imprints on collider experiments.
 Actually, the Higgs bilinear is the only SM operator which allows a renormalizable contact to hidden sector even for nonabelian dark gauge symmetry~\cite{hur_ko,Baek:2013dwa}.